 Only Consume Fresh Oysters

 There is an increased risk of food poisoning when consuming raw oysters.
 To reduce the risk of food poisoning, only eat fresh oysters that you know are safe to eat raw.
-Ask your local fishmonger or seafood retailer if they would recommend a specific type or brand of oyster.
-If not, only buy oysters on the day you plan to eat them.
+Ask your local fishmonger or seafood retailer if they would recommend a specific type of oyster or what is the freshest that day.
+Only buy oysters on the day you plan to eat them.

 Avoid Oysters From Contaminated Waters